Get E-Book

 import something from (condition ? './a.js' : './b.js');

-The second line fails before condition could possibly be evaluated.
-At parse time there is no runtime value to inspect, so the parser requires a specifier it can extract directly from the source.
+At parse time, there is no runtime value to inspect.
+The parser needs a specifier it can read directly from the source.

-The same property is what makes ESM friendlier to tools.
-Bundlers, tree-shakers, type checkers, and linters can analyze an import graph without running it.
-If a module exports foo and nothing imports foo, a bundler can often prove that the binding is unused and remove it.
-That proof is much harder with CommonJS, because any module may call require() during execution, and the path may be hidden behind a branch the tool cannot evaluate.
+Tools benefit from the same shape.
+Bundlers, tree-shakers, type checkers, and linters can inspect the import graph without executing the program.
+If a module exports foo and no module imports foo, a bundler can often remove it.
+That is harder with CommonJS because a require() call can happen during execution, behind a branch, or with a computed path.

-Errors also move earlier.
-If a module imports a name that the target module does not export, the engine reports the problem during linking, before the application logic runs.
-The equivalent CommonJS mistake often becomes an undefined value that fails later, after the broken value has already traveled through the program.
+ESM also moves some mistakes earlier.
+If a module imports a name that the target module does not export, the loader reports that during linking.
+With CommonJS, a similar mistake often becomes an undefined value that breaks later after it has moved through the program.

 The Three-Phase Loading Pipeline